Skip to main content

 Key terms

-- Student and Exchange Visitor Information System, a database for tracking exchange visitors.In this form: SEVIS registration is required for all exchange visitors and is linked to the DS-2019 form.
+Student and Exchange Visitor Information System, a database for tracking exchange visitors.In this form: Applicants must be registered in SEVIS to receive Form DS-2019.

 Strategy tips